-Living Space and Layout
+3.1 Living Space and Layout

-Whilst there is no specified minimum size for properties to be considered suitable for conversion into an HMO, not every property will be suitable for conversion or extension.
+3.1.1 Whilst there is no specified minimum size for properties to be considered suitable for conversion into an HMO, not every property will be suitable for conversion or extension.
 When considering if a property may be suitable for use as an HMO, the quality of the overall living space will be a key consideration.
 In general, properties will need to provide tenants with privacy, natural light and ventilation, appropriate facilities and suitable communal spaces commensurate with the size of the HMO and proposed number of occupants.

-For some HMOs, particularly smaller properties, there may be little change made to the internal layout when converting the property for use as an HMO.
+3.1.2 For some HMOs, particularly smaller properties, there may be little change made to the internal layout when converting the property for use as an HMO.
 However, others may require more extensive building work including the addition of new bathrooms and kitchens, the sub-division of larger rooms and the conversion of former living spaces to bedrooms (or bedsits).
-Regarding room size, it should be noted that room sizes are a matter for the Private Sector Housing team.
+It should be noted that room sizes are a matter for the Private Sector Housing team, who deal with HMO licensing compliance issues in this regard.
 Where properties are undergoing more significant change, careful consideration should be given to the configuration of spaces to provide a high-quality living environment, including accommodation that may be suited to prospective tenants with physical disabilities.
 In general, this will include: